Smilin-Dominator/mysql-and-python-billing/README.md

     - To enter this screen, type 'Kill' in the ID Prompt.
     - You'll be prompted to enter the password, the default is '627905', feel free to change it (connector.py)
     - If successful, it'll kill the process, make sure you delete the Bill manually, if you tried to checkout before doing the above.
+- Update Prompt (What Would You Like To Update?
+(Name): )
+    - To enter this screen, type 'update' in the ID Prompt.
+    - You'll be prompted to enter the name of the Item, (all items are shown above the prompt)
+    - Afterwards, it'll ask you to input the quantity you want to add / substract
+    - You have to enter '+' for addition and '-' for substraction, leave a space and enter the amount you want to add.
+        - **Note: The Space Is Very Important**
+        - Examples:
+            - To add 20:
+                - `+ 20`
+            - Not:
+                - `+20`